LucaCanali/Miscellaneous/Spark_Physics/README.md

 ### Data
   - The original data in ROOT format is from the [ATLAS Open Datasets](http://opendata.atlas.cern/release/2020/documentation/)
     - direct link: [ATLAS open data events selected with at least four leptons (electron or muon)](https://atlas-opendata.web.cern.ch/atlas-opendata/samples/2020/4lep.zip)
-    - Note: it is a small dataset (200 MB), this analysis is mostly to show the use of Spark API, rather than its performance and scalability.
-  - The notebooks presented here use datasets in Apache Parquet format.
+  - The notebooks presented here use datasets from the original open data events converted to Apache Parquet format.
     - Download from: [ATLAS Higgs notebook opendata in Parquet format](https://sparkdltrigger.web.cern.ch/sparkdltrigger/ATLAS_Higgs_opendata)
       - download all files (200 MB) using `wget -r -np -R "index.html*" -e robots=off https://sparkdltrigger.web.cern.ch/sparkdltrigger/ATLAS_Higgs_opendata/`
+      - note: it is a small dataset, this analysis is mostly to show the use of Spark API, rather than its performance and scalability.

 ### Notebooks
 | <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/38/Jupyter_logo.svg/250px-Jupyter_logo.svg.png" height="50"> Notebook                                                                                                                                                                                                                  | Short description                                                                                                                                                                              |